Horizontal-org/Tella-website/docs/For organizations/g-drive.md

 * The main Google Drive screen allows navigation between the Drafts, Outbox, and Submitted tabs.
 * Tap the "New report" button at the bottom of the screen to create a new report to Google Drive.
     * On the "New report" screen you can fill in the report's details, including title, description, and optional attachments of photos, videos and audio recordings.
-* Use the "Save draft" button (on the top right of the screen) to save the report as a draft without leaving the "New report" screen.
+* Use the "Save draft" button 💾 (on the top right of the screen) to save the report as a draft without leaving the "New report" screen.
     * In order to be able to save as a draft, you need to at least enter the report’s title.
     * A message will appear on the screen to confirm the draft was saved.
-* The "Submit later" button saves the report to the Outbox for manual submission.
+* The "Submit later" button ⏱️ saves the report to the Outbox for manual submission.
-    * The outbox tab is often used when data collectors don’t have access to the internet or if the connection is not stable.
+    * The "Outbox" tab is often used when data collectors don’t have access to the internet or if the connection is not stable.
 * The “Submit” button sends the report to Google Drive immediately.
     * If submission fails due to connectivity issues, the report goes to the “Outbox" tab.
     * If the report is submitted correctly, it goes to the “Submitted” tab and a new folder will be created in Gooogle Drive with the title you selected and the description you entered.
 All attachments will be added to the folder.